Bushfire smoke and your health

 If you are having difficulty breathing, please seek medical attention - either from your local GP or the local emergency department.

 To minimise the health effects from exposure to bushfire smoke:

 - Stay indoors as much as possible.

 - Close windows, doors, and air vents.
 Please note: this advice may only assist with reduced exposure for hours or a few days, as outside air will eventually enter the home.

 - Use appropriate air conditioner settings in the home and vehicles to prevent outside air coming in:

 - Home air conditioners such as split systems and ducted reverse cycle air conditioners do not draw in outside air and therefore do not need to be adjusted.

 - Spend time in air-conditioned venues, like cinemas, shopping centres and libraries.
 Their central air conditioning systems may use filters that can keep out particles more efficiently.

 - Reduce indoor sources of air pollution, such as smoking, cooking with gas, burning candles or vacuum cleaning.

 - Avoid vigorous outdoor activities, especially those with asthma or other chronic lung or heart conditions.

-Ordinary paper dusk masks, handkerchiefs or bandanas do not filter out fine particles from bushfire smoke and are generally not very useful in protecting your lungs.
+Ordinary paper masks, surgical masks, handkerchiefs or bandanas do not filter out fine particles from bushfire smoke and are generally not very useful in protecting your lungs.